web-fortress-soft/formtress.js/README.md

   - Secure configuration store

 - **Self Defense Mechanisms - because security must be secured**
+  - Operate like a Ghost with zero reference in the DOM.
   - Security configuration schema
   - Security level degradation detection and prevention
   - Prevent prototype pollution